TomPace101/nanopore_diffusion/simproc/tutorial.rst

   >>> req.render(loc)
   Path('newdatafolder/output/debug/my_output_file.dat')

+  Example 7: rendering non-locator objects

+  >>> req.render('data/output/odd_location') #The result will be a Path instance Path('data/output/odd_location')
+  >>> req.render(Path('thisfile.txt')) #Unchanged
+  Path('thisfile.txt')
+  >>> req.renderstr('thisfile.txt') #This gets changed to a Path first, then a string 'thisfile.txt'
+  >>> req.renderstr(None) #This doesn't work because None can't be turned into a Path Traceback (most recent call last):
+    ...
+  TypeError: argument should be a path or str object, not <class 'NoneType'>
+  >>> str(None) #even though None can be turned into a string directly 'None'

 More examples of the use of locators from within yaml files can be found in the validation files.

+The various request classes contain many attributes that hold file paths.
+These attributes are allowed to contain locator instances, Path instances, or strings.
+The code defining the request classes cast these objects to Paths or strings at the point of need, using the Request method ``render`` or ``renderstr``, respectively.

 Miscellany
 ==========